 Checklist for schools and agencies

-TIME AND PLACE
+TIME AN TIME AND PLACE

 Date(s) of Involvement: Time:

 From to

 Number of days / weeks:

 Venue / room(s): Agency arrival time:

 Room Layout: Agency to be greeted by:

+, , , , , ,

 Equipment required to be provided by the school: Session plans:

 Attached: yes / no

 To be forwarded to:

 PEOPLE

 School: Agency name:

 Contact details: Specialism:

 School address: Agency address:

 Tel No: Tel No:

 E-mail: E-mail:

 Child protection teacher: Agency contact:

 Learning mentor / other contact: Other Contact:

 Teachers to be involved: Do parents/carers need to be consulted before

 the session? yes / no

 Have disclosure / confidentiality procedures Is the school satisfied with the agencies DBS /

 been discussed? yes / no liability arrangements? yes / no

 Other policies for consideration:

 Number of pupils: Learning needs:

 Key Stage: Other / individual needs:

 Year Group:

-1 1

 Intended learning outcomes: What has been taught previously?
 How will the work be continued?
 How will skills and progress be assessed?
-Who will be present? riow will skills and progress be assessed: who will be present: How will they support the session?
+Who will be present?
+How will they support the session?
 How does the work support the CPD of teachers e.g. team teaching?
 Do staff require / want any additional training? yes / no How will the effectiveness of the session be evaluated by pupils?
 Which routes for referral, procedures and services will pupils be signposted to?
 How will the effectiveness of the session be evaluated by adults?
-AGREE MENTS Have any expenses been agreed to? yes / no
+AGREEMENTS Have any expenses been agreed to? yes / no